luke-sh/mAc_iS_sECuRe/README.md

   -Back : generates a backdoor for mac

+  -Listen : starts listen on a chosen port

   -info (or -i) : displays some infos about the tool

   -help (or -h) : displays these commands